h8d13/Garbware-Hackintosh/README.md

 To check your chip in live env `lspci | grep "Apple Inc."`

-## Restoring T2 Macbook Pro 15,1 (Also applies to many of late 2017 to 2020 releases)
+## Restoring T2 Macbook Pro 15,1 FULL-DISK INSTALL (Also applies to many of late 2017 to 2020 releases)

 Followed disk partitionning step from MacOS.

+> ⚠️ Important: Don't delete macOS partitions until WiFi is working post-install, do not do full-disk install or you'll lose the EFI firmware like I did.
+But here is how to do it regardless...

+Combine the ISO pieces from releases:[T2Fedora-Repo](https://github.com/t2linux/fedora-iso)

+`cat name_of_iso_here.iso.* > full.iso`

-Made the ISO following: [T2Fedora-Repo](https://github.com/t2linux/fedora-iso) In the live env Wi-Fi worked out of the box, props to the devs.
+In the live env Wi-Fi worked out of the box, props to the devs.

 Followed initial WiFi instructions to copy to EFI firmware, but I don't even think you really need to [T2-Wiki](https://wiki.t2linux.org/guides/wifi-bluetooth/)